-A sound occurs when it passes by and is sensed through our ears.
-As we listen, we compare what we currently hear to our memory of what has just come before it, looking for organization.
+Sound happens when our auditory nerves signal our brain.
+As we listen, we compare it to our memory of what has just come before it, looking for organization.
 We use the word “rhythm” to describe qualities and relationships between the time durations between sounds we’ve heard.
-Natural sounds like rain, thunder, or babbling water are chaotic in their rhythms because their organization principles exceed our grasp and outside of our sphere of control.
+Natural sounds like rain, thunder, or babbling water are chaotic in their rhythms because their organizational principles exceed our grasp.
 They do not have a simple, memorable beat.
-Wind through the trees, a chorus of frogs, and birdsong, we quickly recognize these as not-human sounds and often shut them out.
-We are predisposed towards ordered rhythms and sounds we can remember.
+Wind through the trees, a chorus of frogs, and birdsong: these sounds we recognize as not-human and often shut them out because of our disposition towards ordered rhythms and sounds we can remember.

 What is the underlying Beat?

 Our cerebellum controls voluntary and involuntary body movements, allowing us to walk, talk, stand – and stay alive by beating our hearts.
-Our cerebellum’s intelligence is revealed in finding the common numeric denominator in a rhythm if one exists.
-It’s solution to the problem is the beat or pulse: a time grid on which the neighboring rhythms can be referenced.
+Though this part of our brain is not considered a cognitive organ, its intelligence is revealed in its ease in finding the common numeric denominator in a rhythm if one exists.
+It’s solution to the understanding of timing is what we call the beat or pulse: a time grid on which rhythms are referenced.
 When you look down and find you are tapping your toes before you knew it, you see your cerebellum at work.
 You are ‘feeling’ the beat.

 What is Flowing Meter?